 Half a terabyte of online space might be enough if you don't have a lot of photos or movies.
-For more significant needs, the Premium plan (starting at $99.99 per year) covers 1TB of online backup for a single computer, with options all the way up to 5TB for a single machine for $259.95 per year.
-Moving to three computers on the Premium plan costs an extra $50, but it's only $60 to bump up to five machines.
+For more significant needs, the Premium plan (starting at $99.99 per year, but marked down to $69.99 per year for World Backup Day) covers 1TB of online backup for a single computer, with options all the way up to 5TB for a single machine for $259.95 per year ($149.95 for World Backup Day).
+Moving to three computers on the Premium plan costs an extra $50 (but only $5 more for World Backup Day), but it's only $60 ($10 on World Backup Day) to bump up to five machines.

 Acronis local-backup software has a very good reputation, and hard-core computer users employ it to "image," or clone, their drives in case of a drive failure or other disaster.
 Acronis True Image 2018 also bundles in ransomware protection, as well as the rather nifty abilities to move your drive's contents to a larger drive while your computer is running and to create a virtual PC using your local cloned drive.

 But for ordinary computer users who might not need all these extras, it's not easy to justify paying $100 per year for 1TB of backup storage for a single PC, or the same fee for 500GB across three PCs.